Applying for the NDIS – what to do and where to get help

 - provide accurate and compliant financial reporting across the lifetime of your NDIS plan

 And best of all, we do all of this at no cost to you!
-Plus, by choosing to have your funding plan managed, you can access a wider range of providers – NDIS-registered and unregistered – and we’ll handle the rest.
+Plus, by choosing to have your funding plan managed, you can access a wider range of providers – NDIS registered and non-registered – and we’ll handle the rest.

-Once your chosen providers are locked in, you can sit back, and we’ll take care of your finances and make sure you’re paying exactly what you should be for every support and service you receive.
+You’ll stay in control of your NDIS plan and funding, and we’ll make sure you’re paying exactly what you should be for every support and service you receive.

 Think plan management is right for you?
 There’s no cost involved – all you need to do is ask!

-If your NDIS access request is successful, you just need to let the NDIA know you’d like a plan manager to support you – and which plan manager you want to work with – and your choice will be recorded on your plan.
+If your NDIS access request is successful, you just need to let the NDIA know you’d like a plan manager to support you – and which plan manager you want to work with.

-Your family members, friends or a disability advocate can also support you.
+Your family members, friends, or a disability advocate can support you.
 For more information about how a disability advocate can help you to exercise your rights, click here.

 You can also email feedback@NDIS.gov.au or contact the NDIS Quality and Safeguards Commission if you’re concerned about an NDIA decision or process.